RemyBorius/dlopen-experimentation/README.md

 # dlopen experimentation

-This repository is a test on dlopen usage as I am personally running into some very special cases in C++ :
+This repository is a test on dlopen usage : load functions, classes, and load classes WITHOUT extern "C" into the lib to load

- * **How do I load a shared library with dlopen WITHOUT having to modify it ?**
+ * **How do I load a shared library with dlopen WITHOUT having to modify it with extern "C" or other ?**

 > I use gcc 10 to compile